 - Time-sensitive (occurs within the timeframe of the course)

-- Find more guidance on writing learning outcomes.
+- Find more guidance on writing learning outcomes including a video overview.

 - Courses are the fundamental building block for all programs.
 High-quality course learning outcomes are paramount for this project.
 Each course learning outcome should be measurable and consistent across all offerings of a course.